Ronald Bosma

 }

-In this demo, we haven’t configured any NSG rules for the application gateway subnet.
-If you have a stricter configuration, you might also need to allow inbound traffic on port 53029
+The template doesn’t have any NSG rules configured for the Application Gateway subnet.
+If your own setup does, you may also need to allow inbound traffic on port 53029.

 mTLS Listener